top of page

 1. What is design?

 When you say ‘design’, what do you think of?
-Design is everywhere and all around us: from notebook that you use everyday, the home you live in, the visual messages that you see outside, the device that you are messaging your friends with or even the layout of this page.
-The word comes from the Latin verb – designare – which means to select, order, plan or scheme, but there isn’t one definition that we can point to.
+Design is everywhere and all around us: from the notebook that you use everyday, the home you live in, the visual messages that you see outside, the APPs of your phone or even the layout of this page.
 To start, have a look at the definition of the International Council of Design.

-Design is a problem-solving process that seeks solutions to all sorts of different needs, concerns and desires.
-We could say that most people’s experience of design comes from their daily interaction with physical objects, built spaces and digital environments.
-Share your thoughts on the following questions.
+DISCUSSION: Design is a problem-solving process that seeks solutions to all sorts of different needs, concerns and desires.

 > What would be your definition of design?